 The bottom line

-That said, if you have a lot of office supply expenses or are just looking for a simple cash back card with few fees, the Chase Ink Business Cash Card is a good choice.
+The Chase Ink Business Cash Card is a great no-annual-fee business credit card.
+If you have a lot of office supply expenses or are just looking for a simple cash back card with few fees, it’s a solid choice to consider.